zuplo/zudoku/docs/pages/docs/configuration/overview.md

 ### `sidebar`

 Defines the sidebar navigation including top level categories and their sub pages.
+For full details on the options available, see the [Navigation](/docs/configuration/navigation) page.

 The example below uses a key of `documentation` which can be referenced as an `id` in `topNavigation`.